Kathleen Ligocki, Chief Executive Officer

 Erich Bonner, Senior Vice President Mid-Atlantic Operations

 ERICH BONNER is Harvest’s Senior Vice President of Mid-Atlantic Operations.
 Erich has been deeply involved in the lawn and garden products industry for over 28 years, holding senior leadership roles at a variety of organizations related to the industry.
 He has been instrumental in encouraging beneficial reuse and recycling of organic products in Maryland.
 In 2004, Erich founded Recycled Green Industries and grew the organization to a regional leader, dedicated to producing high-quality organic products and recycling services used by landscapers, contractors, and the public.
 Today, he continues to lead the business unit (now called Harvest RGI) and its 85 employees.
 Erich also has a strong background in general construction, site development, manufacturing, and services.
-In 2014, Erich assumed responsibility for Harvest Consumer Products’ production facilities.

 Brian Kura, Senior Vice President, Consumer Products